 (3) Since the injection speed will affect the position of the inflection point, the inflection point must be reconfirmed every time the injection speed is changed.

-Through the filling test, the user can see the flow path of the material in the mold cavity, so as to determine where the mold is prone to air trapping, or where the venting needs to be improved.
+Through the filling test, the user can see the flow path of the material in the mold cavity to determine where the mold is prone to air trapping or where the venting needs to be improved.

 Step 5.
 Find out the limit value of injection pressure.

-During this process, attention should be paid to the relationship between injection pressure and injection speed.
+During this process, attention should be paid to the relationship between injection pressure and speed.
 For hydraulic systems, pressure and speed are interrelated.
-Therefore, it is not possible to set these two parameters to satisfy the required conditions at the same time.
+Therefore, it is impossible to set these two parameters to satisfy the required conditions simultaneously.

-The injection pressure set on the screen is the limit value of the actual injection pressure, therefore, the limit value of the injection pressure should be set to always be higher than the actual injection pressure.
-If the injection pressure limit is too low, so that the actual injection pressure is close to or exceeds the limit value of the injection pressure, then the actual injection speed will automatically decrease due to the power limitation, thus affecting the injection time and molding cycle.
+The injection pressure set on the screen is the limit value of the actual injection pressure.
+Therefore, the limit value of the injection pressure should always be higher than the actual injection pressure.
+Suppose the injection pressure limit is too low so that the actual injection pressure is close to or exceeds the limit value of the injection pressure.
+In that case, the actual injection speed will automatically decrease due to the power limitation, thus affecting the injection time and molding cycle.

 Step 6.
 Find out the optimized injection speed.